How iSlam made the West cool

 Friday 31 May 2013

-In the wake of the Woolwich machete attack against an off-duty British army drummer, the stabbing in Paris of a French soldier and the Boston marathon attack, anti-Muslim sentiments have, as might be expected, increased in and the .
+In the wake of the Woolwich machete attack against an off-duty British army drummer, the stabbing in Paris of a French soldier and the Boston marathon attack, anti-Muslim sentiments have, as might be expected, increased in Europe and the United States.

-In the UK, for example, the far-right (BNP) which had such a disastrous showing at recent local elections that it has urged it members to “do our bit for Britain and our race” by breeding more and has been mobilising overtime to capitalise on the fallout.
+In the UK, for example, the far-right British National Party (BNP) – which had such a disastrous showing at recent local elections that it has urged it members to “do our bit for Britain and our race” by breeding more – and English Defence League has been mobilising overtime to capitalise on the fallout.

 The BNP leader Nick Griffin called ominously on supporters to “join the British resistance“, while another senior party official suggested that the men behind the London murder should be executed.
 Meanwhile, anti-Muslim hate crimes are running at 10 times their usual rate, according to a British government hotline.